cboyd0319/BazBOM/docs/polyglot/README.md

 - ✅ Fixed version detection where available

 ### Reachability Integration
-- ✅ Reuses all 7 language-specific analyzers (JVM, JS/TS, Python, Go, Rust, Ruby, PHP)
-- ✅ Tags each package with reachable/unreachable call graph data
-- ✅ Highlights exploitable dependencies in CLI/TUI output
-- ✅ Falls back gracefully when analyzers are unavailable
+BazBOM automatically integrates reachability analysis for all supported ecosystems when available.
+Each parsed dependency can be tagged with call graph data showing which functions are actually reachable from your application's entrypoints.

+**For complete reachability documentation**, see [Reachability Analysis Guide](../reachability/README.md).

 ## Architecture